FlemingDL/MMAI-894-Deep-Learning-Final-Project/README.md

 ```

 ### Data Pre-processing
-Extract training images and split them by 80:20.
-Images are cropped by the bounding boxes, resized to 224 x 224, and
+Extract training images and split them into train and validate according to the ratio set in the params.json file in
+the experiments sub-folder.
+If the parameter 'crop_images_to_bounding_box' in params.json is set to 'true', images
-saved into folders that are grouped by label.
-The reason images of the same class are stored in folders of the same
+are first cropped by the bounding boxes and then saved into folders that are grouped by label.
+The reason images of
-class name is becuase the torchvision package includes a class called ImageFolder.
-This class handles a lot of the work
+the same class are stored in folders of the same class name is because the torchvision package includes a class
-providing the images are in a structure where each directory is a label.
+called ImageFolder.
+This class handles a lot of the work providing the images are in a structure where each directory
+is a label.
 ```bash
 $ python preprocess.py
 ```